methmal66/rhcsa-obsidian-vault/Questions/Model paper - part II.md

 >2.
 Verify `lvs`

 2. Create a volume group named wgroup, and set extend size as 8MiB.
 And create a logical volume containing 100 extends and set name wshare, format with xfs filesystem, and mount automatically under /mnt/wshare

+3. Create a 512 MiB swap partition which take affect automatically at boot.
+The disk is partitioned using GPT and there will be one partition

+4. Tune the system to tuned recommended profile